- Attractive base salary of $250,000 – $280,000; permanent full-time role

 Why Sunrise Health Service?

 Sunrise Health Service (Sunrise) has been operating since 2003 and is the second largest Aboriginal Community Controlled Health Organisation in the Northern Territory.
-Based in Katherine (only 3 hours’ drive from Darwin), Sunrise services 9 remote communities to the east of Katherine.
-Sunrise serve a population base, predominantly Aboriginal, of approximately 3,800 people – many with chronic illnesses requiring early detection and amelioration.
+Sunrise services 9 remote communities to the east of Katherine and serves a population base of approximately 3,800 people – many with chronic illnesses requiring early detection and amelioration.

 What’s in it for you?